sionabraham-senvo/sioncodes/blog/_posts/documenting-with-tests.md

 modern tech stack.
 PHP and Java were the kings of the world, and hardly anyone had heard of Docker.
 I do somewhat hold it as a badge of honor to have worked on physical servers!

 I'm digressing again!
-I bring this up, because there is still a lot of legacy code out there, and there are significantly more teams looking for people to maintain it, than there are greenfield projects.
+I bring this up because there is still a lot of legacy code out there, and there are significantly more teams looking for people to maintain it than there are greenfield projects.

-Now you could take this in negativity, but to be able to quickly understand the business logic of a legacy codebase, or even better yet, quickly onboarding a new team member, is a skill that is in high demand.
+Now you could take this in negativity, but to be able to quickly understand the business logic of a legacy codebase, or even better yet, quickly onboarding a new team member is a skill that is in high demand.

 This is where tests come in.